Student Resources

 How to apply

-If selected to receive Simmons Scholars Internship Funds, you agree to write a brief summary (2-3 pages) on your internship experiences, including highlights, responsibilities, and overall impact of the internship.
+• Write a brief summary (2-3 pages) on your internship experiences, including highlights, responsibilities, and overall impact of the internship.
 Statements will be submitted to Assistant Dean John Smithgall and shared with the Dean of the College of Liberal Arts and the Office of Career Services to help other students learn about the opportunity and experience.
-This paper is due within three weeks of the start of the semester following completion of your internship.
+This summary is due within three weeks of the start of the semester following completion of your internship.

 The Liberal Arts Multidisciplinary Scholars program gives financial support to students in STEM majors who are interested in adding a second major from the College of Liberal Arts.
 The program was designed to enable students to double major and enrich their educational experience at RIT, while also ensuring they will graduate on time.